deschutesdesigngroupllc/perscom-docs/.github/CONTRIBUTING.md

 ## Community and Communication

-Join our [community chat](https://community.deschutesdesigngroup.com) to stay connected with other contributors and maintainers.
+Join our [Slack](https://perscom.io/slack) to stay connected with other contributors and maintainers.
 We appreciate your feedback and involvement!

 ## License